Least Damaging Hair Extensions

 Clip-ins work exactly as they sound.
 The strip of hair will be attached to a clip that you can secure anywhere around the head to add length, density, and volume.

-If you want to avoid any mishaps with clip-ins, make sure you pick the right weight.
+To avoid mishaps with clip-ins, make sure you pick the right weight.

 For example, if your clip-ins are too heavy for your head or hair, they can cause tension, tenderness, or breakage.
 Clip-ins should feel comfortable and weightless.